Why Go Plant-Based? It’s Not a Diet. It’s a Lifestyle, for When Health Comes First

 3. When You Make the Switch You Just Feel Better About ....
 Everything

-I am not one to get all preachy, and I won't here.
 Everyone gets to live their life by their own mores and values.
-The only thing I have to say about the ethics of eating plant-based food (or as much of it as you can) is that when I skip meat and dairy and opt for plant-based meals I feel better about my personal choice.
+The only thing is that when you begin to skip meat and dairy and opt for plant-based meals you feel better about your personal choice.
 The truth is we all love animals, respect the planet and want to live a long life, as healthily as we can.
-Once I saw videos of how dairy cows are treated and their young tossed into pens shortly after birth I couldn't unwatch it.
-So I came to the cheese-free, oat-milk lifestyle for health, and stayed for the fact that I want to eat this way.